MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsEffectiveTenantDialPlan.md

 ```

 ## DESCRIPTION
-The Test-CsEffectiveTenantDialPlan cmdlet normalizes the dialed number by applying the normalization rules from the effective tenant dial plan that is returned for the specified user.
+The `Test-CsEffectiveTenantDialPlan` cmdlet normalizes the dialed number by applying the normalization rules from the effective tenant dial plan that is returned for the specified user.

 ## EXAMPLES

-### -------------------------- Example 1 -------------------------- (Skype for Business Online)
+### -------------------------- Example 1 --------------------------
 ```
+Get-CsEffectiveTenantDialPlan -Identity vt1_user1 | Test-CsEffectiveTenantDialPlan -DialedNumber 14258828080

+Test-CsEffectiveTenantDialPlan -DialedNumber 14258828080 -Identity 5d3ff00a-8d23-42d0-ac9e-32a2c518bc1c_Global_Vt1TenantDialPlan2
 ```

 This example gets the Identity of a dial plan that is associated with a dialed number, and applies the retrieved tenant dial plan to normalize the dialed number.

-Get-CsEffectiveTenantDialPlan -Identity vt1_user1 | Test-CsEffectiveTenantDialPlan -DialedNumber 14258828080

-Test-CsEffectiveTenantDialPlan -DialedNumber 14258828080 -Identity 5d3ff00a-8d23-42d0-ac9e-32a2c518bc1c_Global_Vt1TenantDialPlan2

 ## PARAMETERS